Garlon 600

 6 GENERAL DESCRIPTION:

-A translocated, leaf absorbed, selective herbicide used mainly for the control of woody broad-leaved weeds.
+A translocated, leaf absorbed herbicide used mainly for the control of woody broadleaf weeds.
 Established grasses are not usually affected at normal use rates.

 7 APPLICATION METHODS AND TIPS: